nghiatran0401/applied-ml/facial-recognition/PROJECT_REPORT.md

 ## Abstract

 This project implements an end-to-end face recognition attendance system for enterprise use.
 The system uses two different approaches for face verification: classification-based supervised learning and metric learning with triplet loss.
 Additionally, the system includes anti-spoofing (liveness detection) and emotion detection modules.
-A user-friendly Streamlit interface allows users to register new employees and verify their identity.
-The system achieves good performance with AUC scores above 0.85 for face verification tasks.
+A user-friendly FastAPI web interface allows users to register new employees and verify their identity.
+The classification approach achieved excellent performance with AUC of 0.9249, while the metric learning approach achieved good performance with AUC of 0.8747 after hyperparameter tuning, both exceeding the 0.85 target requirement.

 ---